 Talking about tea, or “teh”, the various recipes maybe interesting… and confusing to some.
 It doesn’t make it easier to explain it with an illustration, which was shared with me by a friend.
 For me, I always like my coffee BLACK BLACK BLACK – Kosong, please.
 Thank you.

-The “cityscape” is usually my first impression to a country – it says a lot about the way of living from the shops, people, and buildings on the side of the road.
+The “cityscape” is usually my first impression of a country – it says a lot about the way of living in the shops, people, and buildings on the side of the road.